Skip To Content

 • People with physical or mental health conditions

-• People who have been out of work long-term or at risk of losing their job.
+• People who are out of work or at risk of losing their job

 Participation is voluntary, and referrals are usually made through: